Powerful Paws - a unique approach to improving public health

-Combining Play Therapy with Animal Welfare, our approach is aligned with the diamond model of Animal-Assisted Therapy.
-To bring the impact of AAT right into the community, we have been able to successfully apply the model of Asset Based Community Development to our work, re-engaging those most isolated and vulnerable in our community.
-Some of those that we have piloted this model with had not left their homes for several years, but the attachment to our therapy dog has enabled them to enter the community and create a life for themselves full of hope and aspiration.
+Combining Play Therapy with animal welfare, our approach is aligned with the diamond model of Animal-Assisted Therapy.
+To bring the impact of AAT into the community, we have been able to successfully apply the model of Asset Based Community Development to our work, re-engaging those most isolated and vulnerable in our community.
+Some of those that we piloted this model with had not left their homes for several years, but the attachment to our therapy dog has enabled them to enter the community and create a life for themselves full of hope and aspiration.
 Feedback shows that our model helps to break negative patterns of disengagement, providing an alternative route into volunteering, community-activity, education and employment.

 5. How does your project harness the pet-human bond to help people develop important social competencies (For example: emotional intelligence, collaboration, empathy, resilience, inclusivity) and overcome serious societal issues (for example: violence, abuse, trauma, isolation, abandonment)?